Spiders and lizards run away from the walls.

 How trees and animals look for a better planet to cherish

 Ivan Peledov lives in Colorado.
-His poems have been recently published in SORTES, Mad Swirl, Arc Magazine, and Angel Rust.
+His poems have been published in Fevers of the Mind, SORTES, Book of Matches, Active Muse, Eunoia Review, and many other magazines.
 He is the author of the book Habits of Totems (Impspired, 2021).
-He can be found online on Twitter @habitsoftotems or on Facebook.
 Ivan recommends supporting the Sunflower of Peace Foundation.